jelilat/learn-tutorials/cosmos/build-a-gofundme-module.md

-# Build a Crowdfunding Module
+# Build a Crowdfunding Module with Ignite

+# Introduction

 As blockchain technology gains more popularity and increasing adoption, it opens up a new era of crowdfunding.

 More people are openly funding open-source projects and it is easier than ever for builders to receive funding for their projects from across the globe irrespective of their location.
 This is something that is almost impossible with the traditional crowdfunding platforms.

-In this tutorial, you will learn some basic crowdfunding model and use [Starport](https://starport.com/) to build a crowdfunding module of your own.
+In this tutorial, you will learn some basic crowdfunding model and use [Ignite](https://ignite.com/cli/) to build a crowdfunding module of your own.
 Your crowdfunding module will enable users create a crowdfunding campaign, pledge a donation, claim the donations if the goal is met, and also get refunds if the campaign's goal is not met.

+Ignite makes it easier for you to create your own blockchain module without writing long lines of code.
+With just a single command, it will generate boilerplate code so you can focus on the application logic that makes your project unique.

 **By the end of this tutorial, you will be able to:**